lsrcz/grisette/README.md

 - We define the candidate program space of the synthesizer by creating a particular symbolic syntax tree.
 The synthesizer will search the space of concrete trees for a solution.
 - We interpret the symbolic syntax tree and pass the resulting constraints to the solver.
 If a solution exists, the solver returns a concrete tree that agrees with the input-out example.

+given io (2,5)
+-- would be nice to show how we get from syntax to space model <- solve $ interpretU (space 2) ==~ 5
+-- print the program given space and model

 This code block defines the symbolic syntax and the interpreter.
 A single input program will be (\x -> E), where E is defined by the grammar E -> c | x | E + E | E * E.